Larrry85/ascii/README.md

 # Art Interface

-This is my third task: Converting ASCII art in web browser and styling the page with CSS.
+This is my third task: Converting ASCII art in webbrowser and styling the page with CSS.

 ## How To Use